Restless Pursuits

 Our first view of the islands from the sky

-Arriving to the Galapagos
+Arriving To The Galapagos

 The island has one runway.
 We touched down, coasted down to the end where there is space to turn around, and then taxied all the way back towards the terminal.
 We exited the plane directly onto the tarmac.
 As the sun shined and the wind whipped through our… I mean, Amanda’s hair, we walked down the tarmac on a clearly marked path that leads you to the entrance of the national park.